LandofKatte/Data-Analytics-Portfolio/Sports/NHL/Awards/readme.md

   **Roger Crozier Saving Grace Award**
   - The Roger Crozier Saving Grace Award, officially billed as the MBNA/MasterCard Roger Crozier Saving Grace Award, was an award in ice hockey given annually to the goaltender who finished the regular season with the best save percentage in the National Hockey League (NHL).
 Only goaltenders who played 25 games or more in the season were eligible for the award.
 A goaltender's save percentage represents the percentage of shots on goal that he stops, and is calculated by dividing the number of saves by the total number of shots on goal.

-  **Mark Messier Leadership Award**
-  - The Mark Messier Leadership Award is a National Hockey League (NHL) award that recognizes an individual as a superior leader within their sport, and as a contributing member of society.
-The award is given to a player selected by Hockey Hall of Fame center Mark Messier to honor an individual who leads by positive example through on-ice performance, motivation of team members and a dedication to community activities and charitable causes.
-It was first awarded during 2006–07 NHL season and sponsored by Cold-fX.

   **Jim Gregory General Manager of the Year Award**
   - The Jim Gregory General Manager of the Year Award is awarded annually to the top National Hockey League general manager as voted by "a 41-member panel that included all 31 general managers, five NHL executives and five media members."[1]
 First awarded in 2010, the award was renamed in 2019 after the death of former NHL executive Jim Gregory.

+(This is not a complete list of Trophies/Awards.)

-- ## Learned/Issues & Problems:
+## Learned/Issues & Problems:
   ipsum